 Our guest blogger, Dr. Caroline Walker, is a full-time Doctor’s Wellbeing Specialist, a Psychiatrist and Therapist for NHS Practitioner Health and Founder of The Joyful Doctor, a not-for-profit organisation dedicated to improving the wellbeing of caring professionals through coaching, training and anti-stigma campaigning.
 She is an international role model for doctors with mental health problems and believes that we are human-beings first, doctors second.
-Next week, Dr. Walker will be co-hosting a free webinar on this topic as part of the Healer Our Healers initiative by Remedium Cares.
+Last month, Dr. Walker co-hosted a free webinar on this topic as part of the Healer Our Healers initiative by Remedium Cares.

 Medicine is a stressful business!
 Working as a doctor in a hospital comes with many inherent pressures, uncertainties and risks at the best of times.
 Throw a global pandemic into the mix and things get a thousand times worse.
 The good news is that, despite the considerable challenges healthcare professionals are facing right now, they are increasingly being recognised for their resilience in the face of adversity and more support options are available than ever before (see end of blog for a couple of great resources!).